3-Round-Stones/callimachus/README.txt

 More detailed instructions for creating your own libjnotify.so file can be found at http://jnotify.sourceforge.net/

-In some environments, Callimachus may log FilePermission exceptions.
-This is often due to an issue in the embedded compiler and if so has no impact on the run time behaviour of Callimachus.
+In some environments, Callimachus may log "An exception has occurred in the compiler...FilePermission" exceptions.
+This is often due to an issue in the embedded Java compiler and if so has no impact on the run time behaviour of Callimachus.

 ----------------